JurajKavka/vue-bootstrap-sidebar/README.md

 ### Integration to  the project

 `BootstrapSidebar` component is a wrapper for a whole page with two named *slots*:

   - `navbar` - slot for your top *navbar* component
   - `content` - slot for the entire *content* of your page

 It is up to You, how Your top *navbar* component and *content* looks like.
-As we are using bootstrap, it is good if a whole webpage follows bootstrap patterns.
+As we are using *bootstrap*, it is good if a whole webpage follows *bootstrap* patterns.

 Except that, styles needs to be imported.